nevindnl/chess/README.md

 When it is the maximizing player's turn, if a move can force a higher minimax score, `alpha` is updated.
 When it is the minimizing player's turn, if a move can force a lower minimax score, `beta` is updated.

-But, if it is the maximizing player's turn, and a move can force a higher minimax score than `beta`, we can prune the subtree in question because we know that the minimizing player would not allow it to be entered, because the minimizing player can force a better option.
+If it is the maximizing player's turn, and a move can force a higher minimax score than `beta`, we can prune the subtree in question because we know that the minimizing player would not allow it to be entered, because the minimizing player can force a better option.
 Similarly, if it is the minimizing player's turn, and a move can force a lower minimax score than `alpha`, we can prune the subtree in question, because we know that the maximizing player would not allow it to be entered, because the maximizing player also can force a better option.

 ---

 In chess, which has a branching factor of ~35, alpha-beta pruning is essential for a minimax implementation of any depth.
-Here, the depth is determined by the difficulty of the game, which the user inputs.
+Here, the depth is determined by the difficulty of the game, which is set by the user.

 ```Ruby
 # initialize alpha and beta to sentinels